 6. In through the nose is really important to engage not only the lungs but the nose and the much neglected para-nasal sinuses which contain an important element of our microbial friends, so we are told.
 It is certainly true.

 7. Outside must be better than inside preferably a natural green and tranquil place.
+Inside with good airflow is good.

 8. Once you start to pay attention to these things they in themselves become exciting and of course yes….. inspiring.